Timeless Beauty of the Balkans

 Sheraton Zagreb (5-star)

-After breakfast, we take a sightseeing tour of this stunning and historical capital city with a local guide.
+We take a sightseeing tour of this stunning and historical capital city with a local guide.
 The tour includes the Upper Town, the historical centre of the city, the Church of St Mark with its famed multi-coloured tiled roof, the Cathedral and Croatian National Theatre.
 We will pass by the beautiful Mirogoj Cemetery.
 You have free time this afternoon.

-Zagreb - Belgrade
+Osijek - Belgrade

 Hyatt Belgrade (5-star)